 As Construction Material Costs Soar 26%+, Here’s How to Cut on Waste Expenses

-Just in time purchasing of reusable materials that ship in optimized packaging
+Just-in-time purchasing of reusable materials that ship in optimized packaging

 Better site management